uci-overRID/uci-overrid.github.io/README.md

 2. cd ardupilot
 3. git checkout v2.2
     (Note: V2.2 was functional on an armed drone on 3/13/2024.
 The OSD update lagged but the avoidance detection worked when antoher RID drone simulated came close, with geodesic altitude check.)
+      Note if you want to use a specific branch, use instead the command git checkout my_branch

 5. git submodule init
 6. git submodule update --recursive
 7. ./waf configure --board sitl